redhug1/test_with_mock/README.md

 https://github.com/ONSdigital/go-ns/tree/feature/update-rchttp-dataset-api-client

 There are two folders with two different versions of the code.
+You can view the differences in the folder / file contents very nicely with `meld`.

 The names of the folders indicates which example requires mongo.